 This piece seen in the Steingasse reminded me of the fact that a lot of stove setters (Hafner) used to work in this street in earlier times.
 Luise Spannring is a known name as well.
 She became famous for running a ceramic school and creating many nice things, e.g. nativity scenes made of ceramic.
 Continue reading →

 A plaque with a three-headed peacock seen in the streets of Constance (Konstanz).
 Why are three heads wearing a tiara each of them?
 At the beginning of the 15th century, there were three popes in power at the same time.

 This fun sculpture is placed next to a memorial plaque to the Austrian actor Hans Moser.
 Both are standing in Gumpoldskirchen, a centre of wineries south of Vienna.
-Besides his movies and plays Hans Moser got famous for singing a song about the ‘Reblaus’ (‘Pyhlloxera’) which is a pest of commercial grapevines worldwide.
-More…
+Besides his movies and plays Hans Moser got famous for singing a song about the ‘Reblaus’ (‘Pyhlloxera’).
+The Reblaus is a pest for grapevines.

 This memorial plaque seen at the Favoritenstraße 12 is dedicated to the sculptor Arthur Fleischmann.
 The design is pretty special.
 It has a piece of Perspex included.
 So it reminds of the fact that the artist used this material in his works many times.